 Imagine 500 bookkeepers in a room together.
 They all look up from their streamlined, automation software to look at you—their client.
 Their eyes are swimming with secrets—most importantly—the financial secrets they wish you knew.

 Now let’s imagine that these 500 brilliant bookkeepers had the ability to share these insights with you.
 This is what they would say:

 “No, we really don’t need to do house calls.”

 Honestly, they really don’t.

 These days, virtual bookkeeping services enable accounting professionals to finish tasks without commandeering a desk at your office.
-With the help of cloud-based technology, automated workflows, and digital AP and AR, all of your bookkeeping needs can be handled efficiently, accurately, and quickly offsite.
+With the help of cloud-based technology, automated workflows, and digital accounts payable (AP) and accounts receivable (AR), all of your bookkeeping needs can be handled efficiently, accurately, and quickly offsite.